-This hotel has 3 pools to its name and is in just the right spot for beaches, bars and restaurants.
+This hotel has three pools to its name, and it's in just the right spot for beaches, bars and restaurants.

-This hotel is in a great spot, with shops, bars and restaurants on the doorstep.
-There are a couple of beaches about 5 minutes’ walk away, and upmarket Playa del Duque is close by, too.
+This hotel is in a great spot, with shops, bars and restaurants on its doorstep.
+There are a couple of beaches less than five minutes’ walk away, and upmarket Playa del Duque is close by, too.

 With three pools, plus one for children, there’s plenty of swimming space.
 The buffet restaurant has luxe touches like cava and caviar.
 And evening entertainment is big news, with everything from tribute acts to comedians.